sahuam/Hello-World-Static-Java-Web-Application/README.md

 # Steps to follow -
 Before starting i hope you have the basic about HTML, CSS and Apache Web server/Apache tomcat.
 If not, the very first step is <b>GO AND LEARN...!!</b>

-<b>Step 1 - Creating Static Web Project.</b>
+<b>Step 1 - Creating Static Web Project.</b></br>
 We have to create a base folder/directory for our project.
 In this we have create a folder named HelloWorld.
-So basically HelloWorld is my projet name.
+So basically HelloWorld is my projet name.</br></br>
-You can follow the below structure for creating your full project directory.
+You can follow the below structure for creating your full project directory. </br>

           HelloWorld/
           |